AleTarin/covidona/README.md

 ## Description

-COVIDONA is a website with the purpose of displaying donation flyers from all over Mexico for anyone whilling to support to the cause of COVID-19 pandemic.
+COVIDONA is a website with the purpose to display donation flyers from all over Mexico for anyone whilling to support to the cause of COVID-19 pandemic.

 # React README